David-Maisonave/Axter-Stash/plugins/RenameFile/README.md

 <img width="560" alt="RenameFileViaTitle_AfterSaved_InExplorer" src="https://github.com/user-attachments/assets/60cd807b-dd49-4ac8-9eee-801050e20a2c">

-Optionally, the plugin can also append tags and performers to the file name if the name does not already exist in the original file name.
+The plugin can optionally append the following fields if they do not already exist in the file name.
+- tags
+- performers
+- studio
+- galleries
+- resolution
+- video_codec
+- frame_rate
+- date

+### RenameFile vs RenameOnUpdate
+Although RenameFile has a similar name to other plugins (RenameOnUpdate, Renamer, etc..), it's main purpose is entirely different.
+The main purpose of RenameFile is to rename one scene at a time, which is the scene being displayed on the web browser.
+The scene is renamed by using the Title field, which is used to rename the base (stem) of the file name.
+Other plugins with similar names are used for mass renaming, and do not edit the base (stem).

 ### Using RenameFile
 - Open a scene (via Stash), and click on the [**Edit**] tab.
 Populate the [**Title**] field with the desired file name.